merklefruit/SaaS4Devs/README.md

 "I was unhappy in my corporate job despite being 'at the top' as a Technical Director.
 I discovered Micro SaaS when I was looking for a side project to get me back into programming again.

-I started building small chrome extensions for a micro niche (Merch Wizard & KDP Wizard) which I eventually doubled spending all my spare time on them and after scaling them up I was able to quit my unfulfilling day job.
-I've never looked back and really enjoy the freedoms that you get as a Micro SaaS founder.
+I started building small chrome extensions for a micro niche (Merch Wizard & KDP Wizard) which I eventually doubled down on and spent all my spare time on them and after scaling them up I was able to quit my unfulfilling day job.
+I've never looked back and love the freedom that you get as a Micro SaaS founder.
 I can't every imagine going back to cubicle nation!

 Recently, I exited and sold my apps for a life changing amount of money and I'm now passionate about helping other software developers realize they can leverage their existing skillset to start a side hustle or even quit their job.
-I've started a blog and written out my thoughts in a 12 chapter free eBook, the Micro SaaS Handbook.
+So, I've started a blog and have written a 12 chapter free eBook called the Micro SaaS Handbook.

 My advice is to simply take baby steps to get started and get some early momentum, build something to fix a small problem that you or someone you know is facing.
 Start small, embrace failure, fail fast and fail forward.
 You never know where it might lead!"